Fat Transfer to the Breast vs Breast Implants: Making an Informed Choice

 • Because the breast tissue is tighter than other areas of the body (such as the buttocks), only about 300 cc of fat can be transferred to each breast in one operative session.
 This equates to about one cup size up.

-Comparing The Cost of Breast Augmentation with implants to Fat Transfer
+Cost Comparison: Breast Augmentation with Implants vs. Fat Transfer to the Breast

 Fat grafting to the breast is more expensive than a breast augmentation using implants.
 That may seem counter intuitive since you’re using your own fat, but you are really getting two procedures: breast augmentation and Lipo 360!